Perspective | Methodical and efficient, Alex Smith wins first start since before his injury

 Nobody, of course, could have imagined this weird, strange season would chug into late November with Smith leading Washington to the same type of plodding victories that put it in first place at 6-3 on the day he got hurt two years ago.
 Smith’s comeback is its own miraculous story that has been told again and again as he has inched back to this point.

 Now, however, might be the actual start of those perpetual restarts, with a chance to seize back whatever was lost on the afternoon Smith went down in 2018.
-With each hit he takes, worry about his leg and the titanium rod placed inside, seems to wane.
-With each snap of the ball into his hands a little more of the old Alex Smith begins to emerge.
+With each hit he takes, worry about his leg and the titanium rod placed inside seems to wane.
+With each snap of the ball into his hands, a little more of the old Alex Smith begins to emerge.
 A murky future looks a little less cloudy.

-He tried to not acknowledge last Wednesday as the two-year anniversary of his injury and kept noticing, with dread, the rack of throwback jerseys that Washington would wear Sunday, that sat all week in the team’s training room.
+He tried not to acknowledge Wednesday as the two-year anniversary of his injury and kept noticing, with dread, the rack of throwback jerseys that Washington would wear Sunday that sat all week in the team’s training room.
 It was while wearing the same throwback jersey on the same Sunday before Thanksgiving those two years and four days ago that he was hurt.
 He had always loved those uniforms too, with the dull, old-fashioned burgundy color scheme.
 But for 734 days they had represented something else.
 Something ugly for him.
 An end.

-So, he watched with obvious horror as the cart took Burrow away Sunday, knowing the awful reality that would face the most anticipated player of April’s NFL draft.
+So he watched with obvious horror as the cart took Burrow away Sunday, knowing the awful reality that would face the most anticipated player of April’s NFL draft.

 “The edge you have to play with, I think the feeling that we all get even when watching, it’s what makes it so special,” he said.
 “You don’t ever want to see anybody get hurt.
 But that’s not reality.”